Information Security Policy

-- Provide policy to secure High-Risk, Restricted and/or Confidential information of faculty, staff, students, and others affiliated with the University, and to prevent the loss of information that is critical to the operation of the University.
+- Provide policy to secure Sensitive Information of University employees, students, and others affiliated with the University, and to prevent the loss of information that is critical to the operation of the University.

-- Provide reasonable and appropriate procedures to ensure the confidentiality, integrity and availability of the University’s Information Technology Resources.
+- Provide reasonable and appropriate procedures to assure the confidentiality, integrity and availability of the University’s Information Technology Resources.

 - Prescribe mechanisms which help identify and prevent the compromise of information security and the misuse of University data, applications, networks and computer systems.